-Hello Sudzers!
-Our March meeting will be held Friday, March 7 at 7 pm
+Our August meeting will be held Friday, August 1 at 7 pm

 at Nick’s house.
 Need the address or directions?
 Email